moneybutton/yours-core/README.md

 - A community with aligned incentives.
 - A way to pay and be paid for content.
 - A tool for managing content and payments.
-- A decentralized reddit where karma is bitcoin.
 - A solution to the incentives problem of social media.

 Datt is currently undergoing heavy development.
 [Our issues are tracked on